Glutexo/onigumo/README.md

 ### Building blocks ###

-The application uses Spiders (Ruby modules) representing a website.
-A Spider’s public interface consists of hunting strategies (Ruby public methods) containing logic how to get all the wanted data from the server.
+The application uses Spiders (Ruby modules) containing workflow and data-mining methods to get data from a website.
+A Spider’s public interface consists of workflows how to get all the wanted data from the server.
 Typically get a page, parse it and possibly get more pages using the parsed data.
-A Spider can have more hunting strategies.

-Inside the module, a Spider has Flies (Ruby classes) representing an entity a can catch and suck data out of it.
-This is typically a webpage residing on some URI.
-A Fly describes how to buld the URI and suck the data from the loaded page.
-A Fly can have more Bowels (Ruby methods) providing different data.

 ### Mechanism ###

-Initiating a hunting strategy puts events on the queue describing what Fly to catch and what Bowels to suck and what to to with the result.
-This event has no addintional information.

-A spider is wating on the queue.
-If there is an event containing a Fly, it catches it, sucks outs its Bowels and launches a defined action upon the data.

-When a Spider catches a Fly and feed itself on it, it yields the parsed data that can be associated with a following fly.
+Scraping starts by inserting the first workflow action on a queue.
+This action doesn’t take any input an thus doesn’t have to wait for any data to be parsed.
+Any action can queue another action that uses the data parsed from a download page.
+Downloading and parsing ends when there is no more actions to be launched.

 ## Usage ##